zilexa/Homeserver/maintenance-tasks/README.md

 Below the tasks are explained.
 Note the order of execution has been chosen carefully.
 If you remove/add tasks, keep that in mind.
 Also note, depending on your setup and hardware, *all the tasks in Nightly.sh are optional.*

 The prep-server.sh script has downloaded the tools and scripts to `$HOME/docker/HOST/`.
 Most importantly:
-- Automatic backups every morning: [/docker/HOST/btrbk/btrbk-mail.sh](https://github.com/zilexa/Homeserver/tree/master/docker/HOST/btrbk) this is already covered in the Backups Guide: [I. BTRFS subvolume backups](https://github.com/zilexa/Homeserver/tree/master/backup-strategy#ii-configure-subvolume-backups-via-btrbk)
+- Automatic backups every morning: This is already covered in the [BTRFS subvolume Backups Guide](https://github.com/zilexa/Homeserver/tree/master/backup-strategy#ii-configure-subvolume-backups-via-btrbk)
 - Automatic Maintenance every last Sunday of the month: [/docker/HOST/monthly.sh](https://github.com/zilexa/Homeserver/blob/master/docker/HOST/monthly.sh)
 - Optional nightly tasks: [/docker/HOST/nightly.sh](https://github.com/zilexa/Homeserver/blob/master/docker/HOST/nightly.sh)

+***
 ### The Monthly Maintenance Email
 Perhaps the cherry on the pie of this guide: The Monthly tasks are executed unattendedly, automatically and a nice email will be generated:
 - Informing you if a reboot is needed (eg. requiring you to take action)